AhmedYahyaE/laravel-instagram-clone/README.md

 # Instagram Clone Laravel Project
 This is a Laravel (and partially Vue.js ) application which mimics the core functionalities of the popular social media platform, Instagram.
 The project is built using Laravel framework (and Vue.js), providing a robust and scalable foundation for creating an image-sharing platform.
-The project also features a User Following System (Follow/Unfollow Button) based on Vue.js Components and making HTTP Requests using Axios JavaScript library.
+The project also features a User Following System (Follow/Unfollow Button) based on Vue.js Components and making HTTP Requests from the frontend using Axios JavaScript library.

+Frontend technologies used: Bootstrap (responsive/mobile first design), Vue.js, and Axios JavaScript library.

 ## Screenshots:
 ***Homepage:***